npcarter2025/TileAlgorithms/README.md

 - **Naive 2D Convolution**: A straightforward implementation with four nested loops to compute each output pixel.
 - **Tiled 2D Convolution**: An implementation that processes the image in tiles to improve cache performance.

+## 3D Convolution

+3D convolution further extends the concept to volumetric data, which is essential for processing 3D images, videos (where time is the third dimension), or scientific data like MRI scans.
+The kernel is flipped in all three dimensions.

+### Implementation Details:

+- **Naive 3D Convolution**: A direct implementation with six nested loops (three for output positions, three for kernel positions) to compute each output voxel.
+- **Tiled 3D Convolution**: An optimized implementation that processes the volume in 3D tiles to improve cache locality and performance.

 ## Learning the Algorithms

 To gain a better understanding of how these algorithms work, the Template Mode allows you to implement them yourself: